divyanshkumarworks/heavy-reminder/README.md

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites 📋
 1. first of all, You need to install python for running pip command
+2. create a project folder

 ### Local Development
-1. Clone the repository
+1. Clone the repository inside this folder
 ```bash
 https://github.com/divyanshkumarworks/heavy-reminder.git
 ```